ShingZhanho/verbe-conjugaison-academie-francaise/README.md

 > Should you find a verb that is not present in the list, you may add it to the file `infinitives.txt` (preferably remove
 > all other verbs) then run the script `crawler.py` to generate the conjugation data.

-## Format of the Release Artifacts
+## Format of the Release Artefacts

 ### Files `verbs.json` and `verbs.min.json`